SirSaucey/ExamenWeb-2023/README.md

 # Rental Apartments Website

 Welcome to the Rental Apartments Website repository!
-This repository contains the code and resources for the website you have developed as your final exam project for web development in school.
-Congratulations on reaching this milestone!
+This repository contains the code and resources for the website I have developed as my final exam project for web development in school.

 ## Table of Contents